Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

 }
 ```
+&nbsp;

-Based on what we see from top to bottom, this is the Contract that implements the ERC721 Standard with the name of `Nobility` and symbol `NOBLE`, and just like what we've guessed, it has a `onlyOwner()` modifier, plus it also has `onlyAdministrator`, from this information we know that the `Administrator` is the contract that we will have to interact with since `Noble Contract` is the one implement the standard.
+Based on what we see from top to bottom, this is the Contract that implements the ERC721 Standard with the name of *Nobility* and symbol *NOBLE*, and just like what we've guessed, it has a *onlyOwner()* modifier, plus it also has *onlyAdministrator*, from this information we know that the *Administrator* is the contract that we will have to interact with since *Noble Contract* is the one implement the standard. &nbsp;
+&nbsp;

-The function `mintNobility()` is only accessible by `Administrator Contract` and will give the NFT to the receiver using `_safeMint()`.
+The function *mintNobility()* is only accessible by *Administrator Contract* and will give the NFT to the receiver using *_safeMint()*.
 The other 2 functions only exist to give back the condition of someone NFT and the NFT one owns.
-Let's move on to the `Administrator Contract`
+Let's move on to the *Administrator Contract* &nbsp;
+&nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.26;